SLiV9/MegaNaiads/README.md

-# MegaNaiads
+# Cheater's Inn
-Godot project for AI &amp; Games Jam. ("MegaNaiads" is an anagram of "AI and Games".)
+Godot project for AI &amp; Games Jam.

 ## License
 This game was made by Sander in 't Veld.
 Its source code is made available to you under the MIT License, as specified in *LICENSE.txt*.